 Area 2 did not progress to tender stage due to cost plan not aligning with budgets.
 This was at least in part due to increased construction costs and cost of materials.

-It has been decided to put all incomplete backcourt projects on hold and continue to monitor when these can be re-started.
+It has been decided to put all incomplete backcourt projects on hold due to the increase in material/building costs.